-Previously, I was the Lead Cloud Security Engineer at Thought Machine, working on the architecture and implementation of best in class protective and detective security controls for Thought Machine's Vault: a complete retail banking platform, built from the ground up as a cloud native, service provider agnostic, container based solution.
-In particular, in this position, I focused on the security of the cloud environments, as well as of the Kubernetes clusters, hosting their core banking platform.
+- The Lead Cloud Security Engineer at Thought Machine, working on the architecture and implementation of best-in-class protective and detective security controls for Thought Machine's Vault: a complete retail banking platform built from the ground up as a cloud-native, service provider agnostic, container-based solution.
+In particular, I focused on the security of the cloud environments and the Kubernetes clusters hosting their core banking platform.

-Before, I was a Senior Security Engineer at Mastercard, responsible for building and leading its Offensive Security Program, while managing a geographically distributed and agile team performing penetration testing and red teaming engagements to evaluate the security of Mastercard's networks.
-In addition, I was also responsible for providing security consultancy around the migration of the company to cloud native technologies, by ensuring the security and robustness of the new architecture, and the integration of containerization technologies (i.e., Docker and Kubernetes) within the main CI/CD pipeline.
+- A Senior Security Engineer at Mastercard, responsible for building and leading its Offensive Security Program while managing a geographically distributed team performing penetration testing and red teaming engagements.
+In addition, I provided security guidance around the company's migration to cloud-native technologies by ensuring the security and robustness of the new architecture and the integration of containerization technologies (i.e., Docker and Kubernetes) within the main CI/CD pipeline.